-When light effervesces through the slits in the aluminum shade of the Wren Large pendant, the room it is illuminating will be bathed in glowing striations.
-Ay Illuminate has added a touch of warmth to the white metal by fashioning a thin ring from poplar that clasps the aluminum or bamboo strips at the center of the shade.
+When light flows through the slits in the aluminum shade of the Wren Large pendant, the fixture bathes surrounding surfaces in glowing striations.
+Ay Illuminate has added a touch of warmth to the white metal by fashioning a thin ring from poplar, which clasps the aluminum strips at the center of the shade.

-When light effervesces through the slits in the aluminum shade of the Wren Large pendant, the room it is illuminating will be bathed in glowing striations.
-Ay Illuminate has added a touch of warmth to the white metal by fashioning a thin ring from poplar that clasps the aluminum or bamboo strips at the center of the shade.
-The pendant extends from the ceiling on a thin stem that allows the elongated fixture itself to steal all of the attention.
-We also offer the Wren
+When light flows through the slits in the aluminum shade of the Wren Large pendant, the fixture bathes surrounding surfaces in glowing striations.
+Ay Illuminate has added a touch of warmth to the white metal by fashioning a thin ring from poplar, which clasps the aluminum strips at the center of the shade.
+The boxy pendant extends from the ceiling on a thin stem, which heightens the contemporary feel of its profile.

 Hardwired fixture; professional installation strongly recommended.

 Clean with soft, dry microfiber cleaning cloth.